You are listening to the Sean Hannity Radio Show Podcast.

 And I came in second.

-It apparently conspiracy TV works.
+Apparently, conspiracy TV works.

-And you know, you know what's amazing about it is she had like zero ratings forever.
+And, you know, you know what's amazing about it is she had like zero ratings forever, but she has found a core of Trump haters in this country, like hating on the poor kid that cut the lawn.

-I'm not sure the exact date the exact date yet.
+I'm not sure the exact date yet.

 Did they put the date on yet?

-So anybody can put it on my calendar.
+So anybody can put it on my calendar?

 We know it's next week.

-It was you know, or the week after.
+It was, you know, or the week after.

 We're not exactly sure.